Ernest-Yoyowah/ModernWebDevMastery/industry_standards/Software-Engineering-Concepts/version-control/semantic_versioning.md

 ## Recent Incident: The Falcon Update

-On July 19, 2024, a PATCH update for CrowdStrike’s Falcon software, licensed by Microsoft, caused significant issues leading to a Microsoft outage.
-This incident highlights the critical importance of rigorous testing and adherence to semantic versioning principles to prevent disruptions and maintain stability.

 ## Conclusion

 Semantic Versioning is a vital tool in the software development process.
 By following its principles, developers can manage software updates more effectively, ensure compatibility, and reduce the likelihood of unexpected issues.